DACS.INSTALL(7) DACS Miscellaneous DACS.INSTALL(7)

 If necessary, obtain Perl Compatible Regular Expressions (PCRE) from https://pcre.org and install it, then make sure that pcre-config is on your PATH.
 Use the pcre library, not pcre2.

-Recent builds of APR and/or httpd on macOS (macOS 13.2, arm64, Xcode 14.2, Apache 2.4.57) have failed because configure failed to find various symbols (Example: "error: Can not determine the proper size for pid_t").
+Builds of APR and/or httpd on macOS have sometimes failed because configure could not find various symbols (Example: "error: Can not determine the proper size for pid_t").
 The problem appears to be that capability probing programs generated by configure, most of which call exit(3), must include stdlib.h.
 A fix: from the root of the Apache distribution, edit ./configure and ./srclib/apr/configure and ensure that every generated test program has an #include <stdlib.h> (look for #include <stdio.h> or #include <sys/types.h> and insert the line).
 Then rerun configure and "make clean; make".

 Because we deal with multiple versions of third-party packages, each release is installed separately, hence the version numbers in the pathnames.